 Our consolidated financial statements include the accounts of Brinker International, Inc. and our wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.

 We have a 52/53 week fiscal year ending on the last Wednesday in June.
-Fiscal years 2012 and 2011, which ended on June 27, 2012 and June 29, 2011, respectively, each contained 52 weeks.
-Fiscal year 2010 ended on June 30, 2010 and contained 53 weeks.
+Fiscal years 2013, 2012, and 2011 which ended on June 26, 2013, June 27, 2012, and June 29, 2011, respectively, each contained 52 weeks.